Roseville Garage Door Repair logo

 To begin this simply garage door repair, take a deep socket ratchet wrench and tighten down all loose parts on your garage door (especially the bolts that attach the brackets).
 While you’re at it, look for any worn or damaged garage door parts like your rollers, brackets, etc. Keep an eye out for garage door parts that have rusted – they’ll need to be replaced soon to mitigate any costly repairs.
 Most garage doors have unsealed bearings that will self-destruct as time takes its course.
 These you’ll want to replace as well.

-(You might want to replace with nylon rollers.
-These are a little more expensive than steel, but are much quieter.
-It’s well worth it — especially if your door is near a living room or bedroom, or if the neighbors are sensitive.)
+You might want to replace your rollers with nylon alternatives.
+These are a little more expensive than steel but they are a much quieter option.
+It’s well worth it — especially if your door is near a living room or bedroom, or if the neighbors are sensitive.
+Even if your rollers aren’t the cause of the noise your garage door is making, they’re not a bad thing to upgrade while you’re doing other work.

 If you notice an oblong hole on the hinge, you’ll want to replace it.
 While some movement is fine in a hinge, too much makes your garage door noisy and can cause other parts to wear out faster.
 Gray dust and metal filings are other signs it’s time to replace the hinge.

-If you’re a garage door novice, make it a point to leave door spring repair to the experts.
+If you’re a garage door novice or a DIY hero, make it a point to leave door spring repair to the experts.
 Trying to repair a door spring without experience can lead to the door falling, which can lead to serious damage.
 That’s not to mention the tension that the spring is under, which could result in personal injury.
 Stick your local garage door repair services when it comes to your spring – you’ll thank us later.
+There are plenty of videos online of the damage that garage door springs deal when they fail.
+Door springs are a terrifying force to be reckoned with.

 Next, go over every moving part with a garage door lubricant.
-(Not WD40.
-This will cause your garage door to rust prematurely.)
-A spray works best, but you can always use a paint brush to get in all the nooks and crannies.
+Never use WD40 on your garage door.
+WD40 is a solvent, not a lubricant and it will cause your garage door to rust prematurely.
+A lithium grease or silicone lubricant spray will work best, but you can always use a paint brush to get in all the nooks and crannies.
 You can find lubricants at the hardware store specifically made for garage doors.

 This is a garage door repair you really should do every 3 months or so.
-You’ll notice the results (and so will your wife).
-This garage doors repair only takes 30 minutes, but you can stretch out the job so it looks more impressive.
-It will be our little secret.
+You’ll notice the results in both how it sounds and how smoothly it operates.
+This garage door repair only takes 30 minutes.

 If you’ve tried lubricating the garage door’s moving parts and tightened any parts that feel loose and find still yourself with a loud door, don’t feel defeated.
 If your overhead door opener uses a chain and the noise is similar to a rattling, there’s a strong chance that it will be need to replaced or repaired by a garage door service.
 If you hear a popping sound, your torsion spring is no longer functioning as it should and has likely snapped.
 As any garage door novice should know, the spring is only to be touched by experts.